GOOGLE MAPS’S SUMMER 2016 REDESIGN

-But our graph above is deceptive: even though there have been 66 changes, only five zooms have different totals than before:
+But our graph above is deceptive: even though there have been 66 changes, only five zooms have a different total than before:

 Surprising, isn’t it?

-And adding all the zooms together, the map has just ten fewer labels than before:
+And adding all the zooms together, the new map has just ten fewer labels than the old one:

 Ten fewer labels?
 That doesn’t seem like a big change—especially with those labels spread across eighteen zooms.
 It also means that each zoom averages just 0.6 fewer labels than before: